Conflict of Interest

 Intellectual Property-related Questions

 Yes.
-USF System Policy 0-309 requires the disclosure of intellectual property related to institutional responsibilities, even if that intellectual property is assigned to the University.
+USF Policy 0-309 requires the disclosure of intellectual property related to institutional responsibilities, even if that intellectual property is assigned to the university.

 Yes.
-USF System Policy 0-309 requires the disclosure of intellectual property related to institutional responsibilities.
+USF Policy 0-309 requires the disclosure of intellectual property related to institutional responsibilities.

-1. The SFI was disclosed and is still held by the Senior/key personnel as defined in the PHS Regulation;
+1. The SFI was disclosed and is still held by the senior/key personnel as defined

-2. The Investigator's title and role with respect to the USF System research project;
+2. The investigator's title and role with respect to the USF research project;

 3. The name of the entity in which the SFI is held;